This is the multi-page printable view of this section. Click here to print.

 Below you can check the service that links ServiceWatch with events.

 For information related to event rules, refer to Event.
-Refer to the Samsung Cloud Platform service list that creates events and the events at ServiceWatch Event.
+Refer to the list of Samsung Cloud Platform services that generate events and the events at ServiceWatch Event.

 Service CategoryServiceSub ServiceEvent SourceResource Type (Event Type)